sabihadudhia/IoT-Dataset-Batch-Storage/README.md

 ```
 This will:
 - Pull and start the MongoDB container
-- Initialise the `sensor_db` database and `sensor_readings` collection
+- Initialise `sensor_db` with `sensor_readings` and `sensor_rejected` collections
+- Pull and start ZooKeeper and Kafka containers
+- Build and run the producer container — simulates sensor data streaming to Kafka
-- Build and run the Python container
+- Build and run the consumer container — reads from Kafka, validates and inserts into MongoDB
-- Insert all sensor data into MongoDB in 5-minute time window batches

 ## Usage